-In addition to the species noted above, the St. Croix estuary supports hundreds of marine animals, including jellyfish, bivalves, crustaceans, sea cucumbers, sea urchins, flatworms and migrant fishes.
+In addition to the species noted above, the St. Tomah Stream is home to one of the rarest mayflies in the Croix estuary supports hundreds of marine animals, including jellyfish, bivalves, crustaceans, sea cucumbers, sea urchins, flatworms and migrant fishes.
 Studies of species distribution in the estuary in 2001-2002 indicate a narrowing in the distribution of and reduction in the number of species compared to 1977-1978.
 These changes point to the need for improved water quality in the St. Croix estuary (MacKay et al. 2003).